mroswell/voter_poll_join/windows_users.md

 ### Introduction

 Installing csvkit is a challenge on Windows, probably not worth the trouble.
-We're using it (on Linux or OS X) only to join _parsed_voter_file.csv_ with _parsed_precinct_polling_list.csv_ on the precinct_id / _poll_precinct_id_ fields.
+We're using it (on Linux or OS X) only to join _parsed_voter_file.csv_ with _parsed_precinct_polling_list.csv_ on the precinct_id and _poll_precinct_id_ fields.
 Windows users can achieve the same goals using other means, including Excel.

 ### Detailed steps to join the two parsed files in Excel
 _These instructions were tested on MS Excel from Microsoft Office 2010 (Excel 14.0.7116.5000 (32-bit))_